cloudtruth/cloudtruth-cli/README.md

 1. Make your code changes and push to a branch.
 2. Create a tag for your branch and push following SemVer rules, for example _0.1.3-pre_.
 3. This creates a draft release and you can check the results in the Actions tab.
+   a.
+The GitHub actions install on several platforms, and verify the `cloudtruth` command can
+      fetch a small set of data using the ci@cloudtruth.com account.
 4. You can delete the draft release and the artifacts after you are done, then submit a pull request to get your changes into the _master_ branch.